 There are many factors involved in organising a ship visit.
-This includes invitations from authorities, expected weather conditions and if other destinations in the region are also ready to welcome Logos Hope.
+This includes invitations from authorities, expected weather conditions and if other destinations in the region are also ready to welcome our ships.
 Unfortunately it is not always possible to accept every request and invitation.
 Please see the future schedule to see where the ship will be heading in the next few months.

-Volunteers from around 60 different countries serve on board.
+Volunteers from around 60 different countries serve on board the ships.
 They are mostly young people who have chosen to dedicate two years of their lives to be on board, learning to live and work together and serving the communities in the ports visited.
-Additionally, Logos Hope has a full complement of qualified crew, as required by international maritime regulations.
+Additionally, our ships have a full complement of qualified crew, as required by international maritime regulations.

 Applicants must be over 18 years of age and in full agreement with the beliefs and values of OM Ships International.
 If you would like to apply, please find out more here.